liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/01-front-end-dev-intro.markdown

-Liferay uses its own design language, called [Lexicon](https://lexicondesign.io/docs/lexicon/), to provide a common framework for building consistent UIs and user experiences across the Liferay product ecosystem.
+Liferay uses its own design language, called [Lexicon](https://lexicondesign.io/docs/lexicon/), to provide a common framework for building consistent UIs and user experiences across the Liferay sharepoint ecosystem.
 The web implementation of Lexicon (CSS, JS, and HTML) is called [Clay](https://clayui.com/docs/get-started/introduction.html).
 It is automatically available to application developers through a set of CSS